About this event

 Saturday, 11 July 2026 11:00 am

-Years ago, members of Peachtree took part in an innovative BBQ rally held in North Georgia.
-Because the experience was so positive, the participants requested a second progressive rally.
-Progressive means that you will enjoy a selected unique item at each of four different BBQ restaurants.
+A few years back, members of Peachtree took part in an innovative BBQ rally held in North Georgia.
+Because the experience was so positive, a second progressive rally was requested.
+Progressive means that you will enjoy a selected item at three restaurants that are unique that serve BBQ.
+The fourth serves cold beer and desert, Your entry fee will be used to cover desert expense.

-The rally will begin at JDs BBQ (4424 South Main Street, Acworth, GA).
-Since 2011, JDs (a staple of Acworth BBQ since 2003) operates in a uniquely renovated 1925 School building.
-Parking is behind the building where the rally participants will meet to begin their adventure.
-JD serves a unique blend of sweet North Carolina coleslaw.
-If you google JDs coleslaw, the popular side dish is a “creamy and tangy slaw.”
+The rally will begin at JDs BBQ ((4424 South Main Street, Acworth, GA).
+JDs has been a staple of Acworth BBQ since 2003 located since 2011 in a renovated unique old school building built in 1925.
+Parking is in the back of the building where the rally participants will meet and begin their adventure.
+JD serves a unique blend of sweet North Carolina cole slaw.
+If you google JDs cole slaw the popular side dish is a “creamy and tangy slaw”.
 JD has a large pit behind the restaurant where he roasts and BBQs whole pigs for events.
-Coleslaw sells for $4.00 for 8 ounces.
-I recommend the pint for $7.95, which is more than enough for two.
+The cole slaw sells for $4.00 for 8 ounces.
+I recommend the pint for $7.95 which is more than enough for two.

-Meander seventeen miles to Williamson Brothers BBQ (1600 Marietta Highway, Canton, GA) described as a “meat loving smokehouse in a rustic dining hall.”
-Order the LARGE BBQ SANDWICH which costs $9.59 with tax.
-When asked, select the Texas Toast instead of the bun as you will get more meat.
-The sandwiches available are BBQ pork or chicken.
-Wiliamson Brothers’ large sandwich alone is a meal and a value.
-At lunch, you will see locals and workers.
+Meander seventeen miles to Williamson Brothers BBQ 1600 Marietta Highway, Canton, GA) described as a “meat loving smokehouse in a rustic dining hall”.
+Order the LARGE BBQ SANDWICH which cost $9.59 with tax.
+When asked select the Texas Toast over the bun as you will get more meat.
+The sandwich is generally available in BBQ pork or chicken.
+Wiliamson Brothers large sandwich alone is meal, and a value.
+That is why you will see locals and workers at lunch.
 While the exact weight is unknown, the large sandwich contains a substantial portion of meat.

 Your final leg is back almost seven miles toward Atlanta to Rally Point Grille (10009 Highway 92, Woodstock, GA).
-Two old, retired Marines originally named their restaurant/bar Semper Fi.
-However, when they outgrew that hole in the wall, they found that the Marine Corp would not let them use the name.
-So, they adopted the name Rally Pointe (a coordination point on the way to an objective).
+The restaurant and bar is owned by two old, retried Marines who started at a hole in the wall named Semper Fi.
+They found when they outgrew that location that the Marine Corp would not let them use the restaurant title, so they adopted the name Rally Pointe (a coordination point on the way to an objective).
 The location is in a strip center opposite Sam’s Warehouse.
 You will recognize the location by the flagpole in the parking lot flying the Marine Corp flag and the POW flag.
-Have a drink and enjoy a dessert of either good southern banana pudding ($4.99) or Ultimate Brownie Sunday ($7.99).
+Have a drink and enjoy a desert of good southern banana pudding).
 The restaurant features military memorabilia and a place seating by the door for a missing POW soldier.
-Expect mixed drink specials and a good cold beer.
-The barbecue tastes great.
-Though, you are full at this point.
+Expect mixed drink specials and good cold beer.
+The barbecue tastes great, though you’re probably full at this point.